feliperohdee/use-filter-criteria/README.md

 });
 ```

-When using saved criteria, you can:
+When using aliases to saved criteria, you can:

-- Use them as-is by just referencing their key
+- Reference saved criteria by key using the 'ALIAS' type
 - Override any of their properties (valuePath, normalize, operator, matchValue)
-- Combine multiple saved criteria in a single filter
+- Combine multiple aliases in a single filter
-- Mix saved criteria with regular criteria in the same filter
+- Mix aliases with regular criteria in the same filter

-Note: You cannot save a criteria of type "CRITERIA" (no nested saved criteria references).
+Note: You cannot save a criteria of type "ALIAS" (no nested saved criteria references).

 Custom criteria can be: